Moby Dick and Mighty Mightor: Production

 After the success of Space Ghost, CBS' head of daytime programming, Fred Silverman, commissioned Hanna-Barbera to develop three new action-adventure series in the same vein for the 1967–68 fall schedule consisting of The Herculoids, Shazzan, and Moby Dick and Mighty Mightor.
+Silverman stated that the series faced an uphill battle due to being what he called "second generation" shows, repeats of the same idea (in this case, the formula established by Space Ghost) and being seen as derivatives that couldn't match the original.

+Broadcast

+The series was broadcast on CBS from September 9, 1967 through September 6, 1969.
+Cartoon Network rebroadcast the series beginning in February 7, 1993 and continued to air the series until February 18, 1995 on Cartoon Network's Boomerang programming block dedicated to showcases of older cartoons.

 Home media

 On July 19, 2011, Warner Archive released Moby Dick and the Mighty Mightor: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.